 II.L.6.a.
 Only not-to-accredit actions may be appealed.
 A notice of appeal must be submitted in writing by the chief executive officer of the institution to the Executive Director of ABET within 30 days of receiving notification of the not-to-accredit action.
 This submission must include the reasons why the not-to-accredit decision of the responsible accreditation commission is inappropriate because of either errors of fact or failure of the respective accreditation commission to conform to ABET's published criteria, policies, or procedures.
 II.L.6.b.
-Upon receipt of a notice of appeal, the President of ABET will select three or more members or past members of the ABET Board of Directors to serve as an appeal committee.
+Upon receipt of a notice of appeal, the President of ABET will notify the ABET Board of the appeal and will select three or more members or past members of the ABET Board of Directors to serve as an appeal committee.
+Current members of the ABET staff, the ABET Foundation staff, and of the ABET Foundation volunteer leadership are ineligible to serve on the appeal committee.
 At least one member of this committee will be experienced as a program evaluator and/or former member of the appropriate commission.
 At least one member of this committee shall represent the Member Society with curricular responsibility for each of the programs for which there is an appeal, unless said program is under the curricular responsibility of an ABET commission.
 The President of ABET will designate one of the committee members as chair of the committee.

-II.L.6.c.
-The appeal committee will be provided with copies of all documentation that has been made available to the institution during the different phases of the accreditation cycle, including the institution's due process response and other materials submitted by the institution or the commission.
+- II.L.6.c.
+The appeal committee will be provided with copies of all documentation that has been made available to the institution during the different phases of the accreditation cycle, including the institution's due process response and other materials submitted by the institution or the commission. - II.L.6.d.

-II.L.6.d.
 The institution is required to submit a response (normally one page) to the commission's executive summary previously sent to the institution.
 The institution may also submit other material it deems necessary to support its appeal.
-However, such materials must be confined to the status of the program at the time of the accreditation action of the commission and to information that was then available to the commission.

-II.L.6.e.
-It is emphasized that improvements made to a program subsequent to the annual meeting of the commission will not be considered by the appeal committee.
-II.L.6.f.
+However, such materials must be confined to the status of the program at the time of the accreditation action of the commission and to information that was then available to the commission. - II.L.6.e.
+It is emphasized that improvements made to a program subsequent to the annual meeting of the commission will not be considered by the appeal committee. - II.L.6.f.
 The respective commission, through its executive committee, may submit written materials beyond the statement to the institution and the executive summary for clarification of its position.
 Such materials must be provided to the institution and appeal committee at least 60 days prior to the date of the committee's meeting.
-Any rebuttal by the institution must be submitted to the committee at least 30 days prior to the committee meeting.

-II.L.6.g.
-The appeal committee will meet and consider only the written materials submitted by the institution and the respective commission in determining its recommendation.
+Any rebuttal by the institution must be submitted to the committee at least 30 days prior to the committee meeting. - II.L.6.g.
+The appeal committee will meet and, on behalf of the ABET Board of Directors, consider only the written materials submitted by the institution and the respective commission in arriving at its determination.
 Representatives from the institution and the commission may not attend this meeting.
 The appeal committee's decision is limited to the options available to the commission responsible for the not-to-accredit determination.
-The appeal committee's decision will be reported to the ABET Board of Directors in writing by the appeal committee chair.
-The decision rendered by the appeal committee is the final decision of ABET.
+The appeal committee's findings and its decision will be reported to the ABET Board of Directors in writing by the appeal committee chair.
+The decision rendered by the appeal committee is the final decision of ABET. - II.L.6.h.

-II.L.6.h.
 The institution and the Commission will be notified in writing of this decision, and the basis for the decision, by the Executive Director within 15 days of the final decision.